+Traditional approach: This approach was first developed in the late 1930s and early 1940s.
 According to the traditional view, any conflict in an organization is view as bad, negative, destructive, harmful and unnecessary for the organization.
 It only sees conflict as dysfunctional and destructive.
 It suggests that organizational conflict must be eliminated by identifying the major causes of the problem.

-Modern approach: During that period, the view of management and organization behavior were changed.
+Modern approach: During that period, the view of management and organization behavior was changed.
 It refers to the human relation view on organizational conflict presented a significantly different perspective on the topic.
 In the organization, a conflict occurs naturally, which simply cannot be eliminated.
 The human relation view of the organizational conflict teaches us to accept conflict.
 It also defines the conflict can be valuable to the group and organization.
 If the manager can handle conflict properly, then the performance of the group may increase.
 It advocates that a minimum level of conflict is actually beneficial for the group because it maintains a certain level of creativity, self-evaluation, and competition among the individuals.
 Therefore, the conflict should be accepted and resolved positively.

-2) Conflict is Inevitable: conflict is a natural phenomenon, so it exists everywhere.
-No two person are same because of individual differences.
+Conflict is Inevitable Conflict is a natural phenomenon, so it exists everywhere.
+No two person are the same because of individual differences.
 The difference may be in terms of value or otherwise.
 Although inevitable, conflict can be minimized and resolve.
 Conflict happens because we are dealing with people lives, job, pride, self-concept, ego and sense of mission.
-So conflict is inevitable and often good.
+So, conflict is inevitable and often good.

-1) Conflict within the individual: It refers to the conflict that occurs solely.
-It is also called Intrapersonal conflict.
-Conflict arises from the person's own psychology.
-The causes of such conflict are the frustration and much more.
+Conflict Within the Individual It refers to the conflict that occurs solely.
+It is also called the intrapersonal conflict.
+Conflict arises from a person's own psychology.
+The causes of such conflict are frustration and much more.
 Generally, it is faced by employees, when they feel that the organization does not recognize his/her expectation and want to search for new opportunities.

 There are many causes for rising conflict in an organization.
 It can be categorized into two groups, which are given below:

-1)Sources of interpersonal conflict: This is the main reason of rising conflict.
+Sources of Interpersonal Conflict This is the main reason for the rising conflict.
 In this source, conflict occurs between two or more people working in an organization.
 This conflict can be people focused or issues focused.
 People focused can be related to emotion and feeling, directed toward personal attack whereas issues focused related to events.
 The main reason for interpersonal conflict are given below:

-1) Source identification:In this step, the manager should identify the major source or causes of conflict.
+Source Identification In this step, the manager should identify the major source or causes of conflict.
 The manager should spend a lot of time for the purpose of understanding the major source of conflict and without knowing the reason for conflict the problem cannot be resolved.
 He/she should also analyze whether the source of conflict is interpersonal or intergroup.

-4)Negotiating a Solution: In this process, the conflict is resolved by negotiating various parties with the purpose of mutual benefit.
+Negotiating a Solution In this process, the conflict is resolved by negotiating various parties with the purpose of mutual benefit.